Updated: March 9, 2021

 1. Develop and follow a budget.

 Living in a condominium means paying association dues apart from the usual household expenses.
-Sometimes, there’s also other fees, such garbage collection and maintenance fees, that you need to include in your budgeting.
+Sometimes, there are also other fees, such as garbage collection and maintenance fees, that you need to include in your budgeting.

 Budgeting articles you can read:

 - Budget Your Money Through The Envelope Method

 - 8 Steps To Creating A Zero-Based Budget Planning System

 Don’t furnish your condo unit like a house.
 Be mindful of the appliances you bring in — some might be inappropriate or unnecessary.

 Bringing your 2HP air conditioner from home and into your 20-sqm condo unit will just result in wasted energy and higher electric bills.
 It’ll be cheaper, in the long run, to just buy a 1HP aircon, which is what’s recommended for that room size.